galacticclam/TwitchEmotes_Coomer/README.md

 1. Right click the emote and hit "Copy link"
 1. Run `./import.sh url emote_name [size]`
     * For example, `./import.sh 'https://cdn.discordapp.com/emojis/1174855519731716208.webp?size=96&quality=lossless' abigail`
+    * Size must be a power of 2, otherwise you'll see green squares for your emote
+    * The default size is 32.
+Only go higher for real-life pictures